vanallenlab/moalmanac/README.md

 ### Python dependencies

-This repository supports Python $\ge$ 3.12.
+This repository supports Python $\ge$3.12.
 We recommend managing your environment wih [Conda-forge](https://conda-forge.org)'s installer [Miniforge](https://conda-forge.org/download/).

 Run the following from this repository's directory to create a virtual environment and install dependencies with Miniforge: